CALL FOR PAPERS

 March 5-7, 2015

 Dr. Daniel R. Wildcat (Yuchi member of the Muscogee [Creek] Nation of Oklahoma) is guest speaker for the Friday, March 6 luncheon.
 His presentation is entitled "Indigenuity in an Age of Global Environmental Crises."
 Wildcat is an American Indian Studies Professor at Haskell Indian Nations University (Lawrence, Kansas) and an accomplished scholar on Indigenous knowledge, technology, environment, and education.

 Paper and panel proposals IN ALL AREAS OF HISTORY are welcome but we especially encourage theme-related papers.

 Please send an abstract and one-page vita to:

 University of Nebraska at Omaha

-The main MVHC accepts papers on ANY historical topic, but the conference also serves as host to sub-conferences on specific topics.
-The Society for Military History hosts several panels and proposals for papers on military topics should be sent directly to Mr. George Eaton, Command Historian, AMSAS-HI, US Army Sustainment Command, 1 Rock Island Arsenal, Rock Island, IL 61299-6500, or email: firstname.lastname@example.org
+The Society for Military History hosts panels and proposals for military topics (not related to the conference theme).
+Please send these to George Eaton, Command Historian, AMSAS-HI, U.S. Army Sustainment Command, 1 Rock Island Arsenal, Rock Island, IL 61299-6500, or email: firstname.lastname@example.org.

-The MVHC does accept proposals for papers by students, and there are awards for best graduate and undergraduate papers with cash prizes offered by the MVHC, the Society for Military History, and (for its members) the Phi Alpha Theta honor society.
+The MVHC accepts student proposals.
+(Undergraduate students please submit a recommendation letter from your professor).
+Best graduate and undergraduate paper recipients receive cash awards from MVHC, the Society for Military History, and (for its members) the Phi Alpha Theta honor society.